 Search results are displayed in reverse chronological order by default.
 Change the order by using the Sort by drop down menu on the top right of the screen.
 Once you execute your search, you can use the Refine Results menu in order to limit your search results to specific document types, authors, treatments types, languages, or other limits.

 Controlled Index: These are related terms from the INSPEC Thesaurus.
+For more information, see Subject Searching below.

 You can search subjects most easily through keyword searches.
 For more precise results, use the INSPEC Thesaurus.
 INSPEC utilizes a thesaurus, or mapped scheme of uniform subject headings, to facilitate subject searching.
 To identify appropriate subject headings, perform a keyword search then scan the results for relevant articles.
-View the Complete Reference to see the Controlled Indexing terms, which are linked for easy searching.
+View the Complete Reference of an article to see the Controlled Indexing terms, which are linked for easy searching.

 In this example, a search for the keywords "wireless networks" retrieves related controlled terms.